-You want to make sure the correct symbol in questions appears in the display.
+You want to make sure the correct symbol in question appears in the display.
 So, flick the button either upward or downward continuously until you see the icon, which will come with Check Control.

 Press button 2 to see the Check Control message prompting the triangle icon to display all this while.
-It will come with a text message on the Control display on what the problem is.
+It will come with a text message on the Control Display on what the problem is.
 If there are no check control messages, what will appear is “Check Ok.”

 Now that you see the problem, take the needed action, which might be to go service.
 If there are no control messages, push button 1 to check for other messages.

 What are the possible causes of the triangle with an exclamation point?